What is a Sigmoid Function?

 Logistic Regression

 In statistics, the sigmoid function plays a crucial role in logistic regression, a technique for analyzing and modeling the relationship between multiple inputs and a binary outcome.
-It aids in predicting probabilities and classifying data points.

 Image Processing

-In the realm of image processing, the sigmoid function is applied to transform pixel values.
 This manipulation can enhance image attributes such as contrast and brightness, leading to better image quality and clarity.

 Signal Processing

 Utilization of the sigmoid function in signal processing helps to model how neurons transmit signals across vast biological networks.
-This characteristic makes it invaluable in designing systems that mimic neural behavior, such as artificial neural networks.

 Economics Modeling

 The sigmoid function finds its place in economics as well, where it can represent the response of economic agents to stimuli.
-For example, it might be employed to model the transition of consumers between different market alternatives for a product or service.

 Sigmoid Function in Deep Learning